Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 Use SPCTL to run the [**solutions prepare**](/developers/cli_commands/solutions/prepare) command.

 As a result, a `tar.gz` archive will be generated.

 **For data offers**

-For data, you can simply place the data into an archive.There is no need to prepare it.
+For data, you can simply place the data into an archive.
+There is no need to prepare it.

 As a result, a `tar.gz` archive will be generated.